shift-method/beamingfacotr/BeamingFactor_Lib/ReadMe.md

 # This library contains beaming factors computed with four theory spectra library: [PHOENIX](https://phoenix.astro.physik.uni-goettingen.de/?page_id=15), [ATLAS9](https://wwwuser.oats.inaf.it/fiorella.castelli/grids.html), [TMAP](http://astro.uni-tuebingen.de/~rauch/TMAF/flux_H+He.html), and [TLUSTY](http://svo2.cab.inta-csic.es/theory/newov2/index.php?models=tlusty_mergedbin).
-# For more details on computation routine, please refer to: Zheng et al. submitted..
+# For more details on computation routine, please refer to: Zheng et al. (2024) at DOI: 10.3847/1538-4357/ad6b09.
+# Please note that the flux values in the numerators of Equations 4 and 12 should be corresponding normalized flux, a detail that is not emphasized in the article.
 # File Description
 Each file are archived in csv file (comma seperated ascii file).
 Files are named as *_{Filter_Name}.csv